rollnrock/example-git/readme.txt.txt

 git remote -v : the screen shows us urls

 git fetch origin : this will get any changes in the github serve since it was cloned.it will pullthe data but you have to 					git merge to merge the data.

 git pull origin :merges and pulls the data automatically.

-git remote add <name> <url>: the name what you want to call your repo
+git remote add <name> <url>: the name what you want to call your repo:

+git clean -n : this will show what is to be deleted

+git clean -f : this will delete the files

+git reset -- hard HEAD : this reverts to the previous commit ,ignoring any chagnes